truenas/middleware/docs/userguide/freenas_install.rst

 If Something Goes Wrong
 ~~~~~~~~~~~~~~~~~~~~~~~

+If an update fails, an alert will be issued and the details will be written to :file:`/data/update.failed`.

-If an upgrade or update fails, or you wish to return to a previous version of the operating system, you will need physical or IPMI access to the FreeNAS®
+To return to a previous version of the operating system, you will need physical or IPMI access to the FreeNAS® console.
+Reboot the system and watch for the
-console.
-Reboot the system and watch for the boot menu.
-In the example shown in Figure 2.5f, the first boot menu entry, *FreeNAS (default)*, refers to the
+boot menu.
+In the example shown in Figure 2.5f, the first boot menu entry, *FreeNAS (default)*, refers to the initial installation, before the update was
-initial installation, before the update was applied.
-The second boot entry, *FreeNAS-1415259326*, refers to the current version of the operating system, after
+applied.
+The second boot entry, *FreeNAS-1415259326*, refers to the current version of the operating system, after the update was applied.
+This second entry
-the update was applied.
-This second entry is highlighted and begins with a star, indicating that this is the environment the system will boot into, unless
+is highlighted and begins with a star, indicating that this is the environment the system will boot into, unless another entry is manually selected.
+Both
-another entry is manually selected.
-Both entries include a date and timestamp, indicating when that boot environment was created.
+entries include a date and timestamp, indicating when that boot environment was created.

 **Figure 2.5f: Boot Menu**